Yokendrakumar1999/DevOps-Intern/Day 8/containerized.md

 ---

-This document should help guide the Docker setup, image management, and container running for a background file processor.
+This document should help guide the Docker setup, image management, and container running for a background wokrker and background file processor.